 Reporting a Professional Misconduct Violation

 A student, faculty member, or any other member of the community may submit a report related to a student’s professional misconduct.
-Reports for student misconduct should be submitted to firstname.lastname@example.org.
+Reports for student misconduct should be submitted to email@example.com.
 The Office of Student Welfare and Accessibility reviews the referral and determines the appropriate level of response.
-If a PMC hearing is deemed appropriate, the referralwill be routed to the Chair of the Professional Misconduct Committee, copying the appropriate Program Director.
+If a PMC hearing is deemed appropriate, the referral is routed to the Chair of the Professional Misconduct Committee, copying the appropriate Program Director.
 The Professional Misconduct Committee (PMC), which consists of faculty and staff selected from across the USAHS campuses, is vested with the authority to adjudicate all matters of student misconduct as outlined in this procedure.

 All reports should be submitted as soon as possible after the offending event occurs, generally within five business days of the incident or occurrence that has given rise to the report.
 USAHS endeavors to review and investigate all professional misconduct reports; however, delayed reports may make the matter harder to investigate and result in delays to the timeline specified in this policy.

-Students who are found in violation of University policies, including but not limited to the Code of Conduct and Academic Integrity policies may be subject to disciplinary action.
+Students who are found in violation of University policies, including but not limited to the Student Code of Conduct and Academic Integrity Policy may be subject to disciplinary action.
 Although not inclusive, the following list of misconduct behaviors provides examples of acts that may be subject to disciplinary action, up to and including dismissal.